datacamp/authoring/docs/welcome/getting-started.md

 To create a new account visit the [GitHub registration](https://github.com/join?source=header-home) page and complete the three steps process.

-The first step is providing your login information:
+The first step is providing your login information.
+Fill in all three required fields, then click the "Create an account" button to proceed.

 ![GitHub registration form](/images/prerequisites/1-join-github.png)

-Fill in all three required fields:

-- Username
-- Email
-- Password

-Then click the "Create new account" button to proceed to the next step.

-Second, choose your plan.
-We recommend you start with the free plan and upgrade later if necessary:
+Next, choose your plan.
+We recommend you start with the free plan and upgrade later if necessary.

 ![GitHub registration form - Plan](/images/prerequisites/2-select-github-plan.png)

-You can skip the final step or fill in your details if desired:
+You can skip the final step or fill in your details if desired.

 ![GitHub registration form - Complete](/images/prerequisites/3-complete-github.png)